 Need a Quick Print?

-If you need a quick and easy way to connect to an HP wireless printer, consider using Wi-Fi Direct.
+If you need a quick and easy way to connect to a wireless printer, consider using Wi-Fi Direct.
 This feature allows you to send documents and print from a mobile device to a Wi-Fi printer, even if no wireless network is available.
 To learn more about this option, check out the Wi-Fi Direct section for additional information.

 6 Quick Ways to Connect HP Printer to WiFi

-Connecting a printer to a WiFi network offers advantages such as convenience, mobility, shared access, and scalability.
+Connecting a printer to WiFi offers advantages such as convenience, mobility, shared access, and scalability.
 With a wireless connection, users can print from anywhere in the network range, eliminating the need for physical connections and cables.